 Whatever is promised to you and how much you are quoted for should all be documented.
 In most cases, this will all be set out in the contract.

 In the contract, these things should be outlined:

 - arrival time (for prep)

 - specific request and requirements (basically promising you that they will do what you asked)

 Your wedding ceremony is essentially where and when the union happens and choosing the right wedding officiant will make your wedding day more memorable and impactful.

 There you are!
-Tips in Choosing a Wedding Officiant!
+Tips for Choosing a Wedding Officiant!